Investing

 Execution Of Options Based on Market Price Crossing the Strike Price

 Regarding options trading, the market price must be more than the stock price.
 Only then can you execute the option.
 For instance, consider a stock’s current trading price of $30 for each share.
 Then, you can purchase the call option for $45.
-However, that option would not be worth the same if the market price wasn’t $45.
+However, that option would not be worth the same if the market price weren’t $45.

 Conclusion